 March 31, 2012

-About Dubai (both the emirate and the city) I wrote here, so now I will focus on the mosque in the postcard, Jumeirah Mosque, located in coastal residential area with the same name (which literally means burning embers).
+Jumeirah Mosque is located in coastal residential area with the same name (which literally means burning embers) in Dubai.
 The area, populated with western expatriates and familiar to the tourists, comprises mainly low rise private dwellings (both expensive properties as well as more modest town houses built in a variety of architectural styles).
 The beachfront area was previously called Chicago Beach, as the site of the former Chicago Beach Hotel, but the name not persisted too long after the old Hotel was demolished in 1997.
 Jumeirah Beach has now a number of luxury hotels on its beach front, the most prominent being the world famous Burj Al Arab.

 March 30, 2012

 Santiago, Chile – March 29, 2012 (i.e. yesterday)

 The Associated Press: "Bands of hooded youths clashed with police in Chile's capital Thursday during another round of riots on what has come to be known as the day of the combatant [more accurate Dia del joven combatiente – Day of the Young Combatant].
 Young people have been staging the violence every March 29 in memory of two youths [brothers Rafael and Eduardo Vergara Toledo] killed by police in 1985 during the dictatorship of Gen. Augusto Pinochet.
 Chile has been democratic for more than two decades and other activists criticized the rioting, saying the violence is used by Chilean news media and government officials to weaken support for movements pushing for social change. […] More than 1,500 police were deployed and used tear gas and water cannons to disperse hundreds of protesters from inside and outside the campus of the University of Santiago.
 The university suspended classes, and nearby traffic was snarled."